Bioinformatics-Research-Network/skill-assessments/Genomic Variant Files/README.md

 ## Variant Call Format (VCF) files

 Variant Call Format, or VCF, is a standardized text file format to represent variant calls including SNPs, indels, and structural variants.
-Please start by reading through the [VCF spec file](https://github.com/samtools/hts-specs/blob/master/VCFv4.3.pdf).
+Please start by reading through the [VCF specirications](https://github.com/samtools/hts-specs/blob/master/VCFv4.3.pdf).

 In this module we will utilize a VCF file generated as part of the 1000 Genomes Project pilot analyses that can be obtained from this ftp site: `http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/pilot_data/release/2010_07/exon/snps/CEU.exon.2010_03.genotypes.vcf.gz`.
 Go ahead and download this file using `wget` or `curl` and spend some time looking through it.